ninad-moree/ninad-moree/README.md

 <!--- ##### PROJECTS SECTION ##### --->
 ## 🚀 Projects :

-#### Web Development
-- 👨🏻‍💻 <a href="https://github.com/ninad-moree/MyPortfolio/tree/main/Portfolio-master">My Portfolio</a> - Here is my Portfolio.
-- ⚛️ <a href="https://github.com/ninad-moree/BankApp">BankApp</a> - Frontend web app built using react.
-- 📱 <a href="https://github.com/ninad-moree/Sociopedia">Sociopedia</a> - Fullstack web app for socio freaks who can post their images built using react for frontend and nodejs as backend.
-- 🎵 <a href="https://github.com/ninad-moree/SpotifyClone">Spotify Clone</a> - A minimilistic spotify clone built using javascript.

 #### App Development
 - 💊 <a href="https://github.com/ninad-moree/MedEzz">MedEzz</a> - A mobile app for appointment booking and dynamic communication built during TechFiesta hackathon.
 - 📚 <a href="https://github.com/ninad-moree/KodeKraken">Kodekraken</a> - Flutter app for students to submit there code with versioning and a code editor to write the code.